AIO-6 and BMW - Everything you need to know

 - Specifics of installing the AIO-6 on BMW

-- AIO-6 WiFi with BMW base
+- AIO-6 WiFi with the BMW module

-- AIO-6 LTE with BMW base
+- AIO-6 LTE with the BMW module

-- AIO-6 with BMW base and cameras
+- AIO-6 with the BMW module and cameras

 - BMW K1600, 1200RT (2014-2017), 1250RT (2020)